smatechnologies/ibm-i-agent-docs/docs/operator-replay/user-management.md

 Unlike various other job types defined by the OpCon/xps EM, Operator Replay jobs use a different strategy to manage job user authority.
-Once an Operator Replay job has been started by the LSAM server programs under control of the LSAM\'s own, privileged user profile, SMANET, the Operator Replay script execution control program has been compiled to run with security officer authority.
+Once an Operator Replay job has been started by the LSAM server programs under control of the LSAM's own, privileged user profile, SMANET, the Operator Replay script execution control program has been compiled to run with security officer authority.
 This permits the LSAM to retrieve and store job control data required for Operator Replay jobs.
 The user